HarryZ2k3/Tick-tack-toe_AI_preview/README.md

-# DSA_TTT
+# Tick tack toe AI preview
-A simple tick tack toe project for a DSA course
+Play against a variety of AI in tick-tack-toe